AaronCWacker/Yggdrasil/README.md

 9. Cat - Why?
 Cats have nine lives.
 10. Toes - Why?
 You have ten toes.
 11. Jack with Drum sticks - Why - Two drum sticks look like 11.
 12. Queen is Boxing - Why?
 We have two hands/fists and the one two punch is left right.
+Queen is best fighter in Chess.
 13. King with Mask - Why?
 Sensational or scary things are easy to remember.
 Crown makes up Mask.
+King being highest card per suit is fearsome.

+Math: 13 * 4 = 52 card deck..

 Process:
 When attempting to memorize, have these cards pre associated with something you can see in your mind.